 Hydration and Gastric Sleeve Surgery

 Excessive weight and obesity have become global problems that some people face in their life.
 With the changing food culture, more and more people are searching for ways to lose weight.
 Some people can lose excess weight with alternative methods such as dieting and exercising, however, these might not work for everyone.
 Bariatric surgeries becoming more and more popular every year because they give permanent and can easily be done.
 One of the bariatric surgeries is gastric sleeve surgery.
-Gastric sleeve surgery is performed by cutting and taking %80 of the stomach and leaving a banana-shaped small size of stomach.
+Gastric sleeve surgery is performed by cutting and taking %80 of the stomach and leaving a banana-shaped small size of the stomach.
+Dr. Güngör Gül, the partner bariatric surgeon of Sanamentum, performs life-changing weight loss surgeries and gives incredible results.
 This surgery aims to reduce the calorie intake and help the patient to lose weight by minimizing the consumption of food.
 Now that you have your gastric sleeve surgery, you have to follow your surgeon’s instructions to maintain a healthy recovery period.
 One of the most important ones is staying hydrated.
 Drinking water is essential for everyone, however, you must drink water regularly and stay hydrated throughout your recovery period.